 In addition to taking donations, you can also make money from your blog posts by including affiliate marketing links.
 Affiliate marketing allows you to make money from people clicking on monetized links in your content, and you only need one plugin to implement it: a plugin called VigLink.
 Here’s a guide to getting it up and running.

-There may be plenty of ways to make money from a hobby, but in the end you’ll be surprised by how many people will be willing to offer you money for nothing specific in return (provided you’re able to earn their support through your brand and personality, naturally).
+There may be plenty of ways to make money from a hobby, but in the end you’ll be surprised by how many people will be willing to offer you money for nothing specific in return.
+Provided of course, you’re able to earn their support through your brand and personality.

 #3.
 Start Selling Branded Merchandise